Louis W. Sullivan: Annual Sullivan 5K Run/Walk

 In 1989, Sullivan and his wife Ginger founded the Annual Sullivan 5K Run/Walk on Martha's Vineyard in Oak Bluffs, MA.
-The race promotes Dr. and Mrs. Sullivan's belief in the health benefits of daily exercise.
-The event celebrated its 25th anniversary in 2013 and approximately $300,000 to support the Martha's Vineyard Hospital.
+The race promotes their belief in the health benefits of daily exercise.
+The event celebrated its 35th anniversary in 2023 and approximately $800,000 has been raised to support the Martha's Vineyard Hospital.

+Honors

+In 2024, Dr. Sullivan was inducted as a Georgia Trustee, an honor given by the Georgia Historical Society in conjunction with the Governor of Georgia to individuals whose accomplishments and community service reflect the ideals of the founding body of Trustees, which governed the Georgia colony from 1732 to 1752.